Before a Drought

-Indoor Water Conservation Tips Prior to a Drought
+Indoor Water Conservation Tips Before a Drought

 - Never pour water down the drain when there may be another use for it.
 For example, use it to water your indoor plants or garden.